moorelanguage/Temp-Kaxkeni/README.md

 This is just a small "Tëmp Kaxkëni" interpreter written in Python.
 The name literally means "Brain break it".
 This is basically just brainfuck but with Lenape words instead of symbols.
-There is no spaces, like in the original Brainfuck This is version: 1.0.0 of Tëmp Kaxkëni
+This is version: 1.0.0 of Tëmp Kaxkëni

 ```